List of the Best Knee Surgeons in Sydney NSW

 ACL reconstruction is a surgical procedure to repair a torn anterior cruciate ligament.
 It involves replacing the damaged part of the ligament with a donor allograft from the bone and tissue bank.
 The process is minimally invasive.

-READ Best Paediatricians in Sydney
+READ Best Pregnancy and Maternity Services in Sydney

 Patients are usually admitted to hospital the day of surgery.
 They may have to stay overnight.
 There is also an intravenous line and drains that are removed prior to discharge.